 - All registered directors, including when they resign or change positions

 - Change in company address plus many more formal record-keeping requirements.

-It doesn’t matter how big or small your corporation is or how long you’ve been in business.
+It doesn’t matter how big or small your corporation is or what consumer services you offer.
 Keeping a minute book is a legal requirement for all incorporated businesses, be that provincially or federally.

 How much does it cost to incorporate a business in Ontario?

-Incorporating by yourself directly with the Ontario government will cost you $300, plus separate cost for NUANS search.
-The process can be confusing and time consuming, and that’s why many people opt out of this option and prefer assistance from a professional to ensure accuracy.
-But that could get pricey – incorporating with a lawyer can cost $1,500 or more.
+Incorporating yourself directly with the Ontario government costs $300, plus an additional fee for NUANS search ($25 for provincial).
+The process can be difficult to navigate and time-consuming, and what’s more won’t actually give you everything you need to complete your incorporation.
+Many people opt out of this option and prefer assistance from a legal professional which can get pricey—incorporating with a lawyer can cost $1,500 or more.

-Ownr offers a happy medium – much easier and simpler than the government process at a fraction of the cost of a lawyers.
-You can incorporate your business with Ownr for $619, plus applicable taxes, which provides you up to 30 free name searches, all mandatory documents (i.e. the NUANS report, Articles of Incorporation, and a digital Minute Book).
-In addition, if you open a new business account with RBC after incorporating with Ownr, you’ll get $319 back*.
+The incorporation fee provides you with up to 30 free business name searches, and all mandatory documents (including the NUANS report, Articles of Incorporation, and a digital Minute Book for one year).
+In addition, if you open a new business account with RBC after incorporating with Ownr, you’ll get $300 back*.

 This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.